 Private weekly lessons in classical piano and organ are offered to majors and non-majors.
 Instruction in harpsichord is available upon request; a fortepiano is also available for instruction and performance.

 Learn about music scholarships, which are awarded regardless of intended major.

-Student recitals occur weekly during the noon hour for majors and non-majors.
+Student Noon Recitals occur on selected dates during the noon hour for majors and non-majors.
 Students majoring in music present formal evening recitals, typically during the junior and senior years.
 Recitals are scheduled through the School of Music office and are open to all students taking private lessons for credit.
 Students pursuing a major or a minor in music must meet specific recital requirements.

-The Concerto/Aria contest is held annually during the fall term.
+The Concerto/Aria Competition is held annually during the fall term.
 Interested students are recommended by faculty; the winners present a work in its entirety with the Symphony Orchestra.

 Large Ensembles: Keyboard students may rehearse and perform with an instrumental ensemble for repertoire that requires a keyboard instrument (for example, an orchestral work with piano as a percussion instrument).
 Similarly, organ, piano, and harpsichord students may be featured with the Adelphian Concert Choir, Dorian Singers, or Chorale at the discretion of the conductors.

 Jazz at Puget Sound: Students form faculty-advised jazz combos and perform each semester in formal and informal settings on and off campus.
 Pianists may participate in open auditions for the rhythm section of the Jazz Orchestra.